Coughlan-Lab/simple_camio/README.md

 --------------------------------------------------
 How to estimate calibration parameters using simple_calibration.py:

-1. Print the pattern from map_with_aruco.png.
+1. Print the pattern from map_with_aruco.pdf.
 Should be printed at 300dpi.
 2. Plug in the camera (if using external camera).
-If using an external camera, make sure to set value of use_external_camera to 1 on line 61 of simple_calibration.py.
+If using an external camera, make sure to set value of use_external_camera to 1 on line 91 of simple_calibration.py.
 3. Run simple_calibration.py.
 4. Place the target pattern in front of the camera, so all markers are visible by the camera.
+Hold the paper against a flat surface, if possible, and hold at an angle as shown in the template image overlay on the screen.
+Try to match the orientation of the template image.
-5. When all markers are visible, press the 'c' key.
+5. When all markers are visible and matching the template image, press the 'g' key.
 The calibration info should then be printed to the console.
 It includes focal_length_x, focal_length_y, camera_center_x, and camera_center_y.
-6. Copy values and paste into simple_camio.py (at lines 64-67).
+6. Calibration info will be saved to file: camera_parameters.pkl.

+__________________________________________________
+How to install Python via Anaconda.
+1. Download and install the Anaconda Navigator from https://www.anaconda.com/download.
+2. Once opened, select Environments, and then create a new environment.
+3. Call the new environment "camio" and select Package Python 3.8.17.
+Hit Create.
+4. From the pulldown menu select All.
+5. Search for 'opencv', select 'opencv' and 'py-opencv', and hit Apply.
+7. Do the same for 'scipy' and 'numpy'.
+8. Then hit Home on the Anaconda Navigator and Launch (or Install) PyCharm Community.
+9. In the Welcome to PyCharm window, select 'Get from VCS', make sure Git is selected for Version control and paste URL: https://github.com/rcrabb-ski/simple_camio.git
+10. In the bottom right of the window, it should say the version of Python and the environment name which should be Python 3.8 (camio).
+If it is not, click it and hit "Interpreter settings" and under Python Interpreter select Python 3.8 (camio)--if there is not an option for Python 3.8 (camio) select Show All... (if there is still not an option for Python 3.8 (camio) then go back to step 2).
+11. Select Terminal from the bottom row of tabs and here type "pip install --upgrade --user pyglet".